 “Creative briefs are critical to ensuring that your project conveys the correct message,” says Sonia Diaz, VP at Balsera Communications.
 As a public affairs and communications strategy firm for politicians, unions and major corporations, Balsera has to be very conscious and precise with messaging at all times – and more than that, make sure the messaging is consistent across multiple languages.

 As many brands switch to using platforms instead of agencies, brand managers often have to craft briefs themselves instead of relying on agency professionals.
 The results can be dramatically different.
 Here is an assignment brief from a popular freelancing platform.
 It is sparse.

 It provides virtually no details, no word count.
 I can’t even tell if this article is for an English or Spanish audience, or how it would relate to the people of Peru.
 Most people could not know for sure whether they would be a good fit for this gig based on the information provided.

 Now, let’s look at an example of a detailed brief/assignment.

 This concept provides exactly what the writer needs in order to know whether they should raise their hand for the assignment.
 And if they do so, it’s with a good-faith guarantee that they can produce an excellent, on-message piece of content.
 You have the word count, the goal of the post, where the post will be published, what tone to use — even an outline to get the writer started.
-When a project manager assigns a writer something using this type of brief, they should expect a fairly clean first draft.'To ensure that your team properly translates your vision, it is important to define certain aspects of the project: What's the feeling you want people to get when they see your product or read your piece?' - Sonia Diaz @thebcscoop on creative briefs… Click To Tweet
+When a project manager assigns a writer something using this type of brief, they should expect a fairly clean first draft.

 1. Content type

-What type of content do you want created — a blog post?
+What type of content do you want to create — a blog post?
 A white paper?
 Press release?
 Product description?